 Assessing Your Forest

-Before embarking on any activities on your property, it is crucial to assess the current state of your forest.
+Before undertaking any activities on your property, it is crucial to assess the current condition of your forest.

 This assessment will help you understand the unique characteristics of your forest and provide valuable insights into the steps you need to take to maintain its health.